 Skin sensitivity may cause red bumps or hives to form when you come into contact with irritating substances.

 Even if your rash coincides with menopause, the two aren’t necessarily connected.
 Many different conditions can cause rashes.

-People with atopic dermatitis, which is also known as eczema, develop red, itchy patches on the:
+People with atopic dermatitis, which is also commonly referred to as eczema, develop red, itchy patches on the:

 - upper body

-Eczema is caused by exposure to irritating chemicals in soaps, detergents, and other products.
+Eczema is a chronic inflammatory skin condition caused by hypersensitivity to certain irritants, such as soaps, detergents, and other products.

 Contact dermatitis causes an allergic rash.
 The rash appears when your skin comes in contact with certain chemicals or substances, like latex or metals like nickel.

 Symptoms of lichen planus include shiny, reddish-purple bumps that you might find inside your wrists and ankles.
 An immune response triggers the rash.
 In some cases, it may be related to an autoimmune disorder.